Sussex Area of NAFAS – Constitution 2021

 a.
 The Area Council shall be the governing body of the Sussex Area and shall consist of Club Delegates, the Area Chairman, Area Vice Chairman, Area Secretary and Area Treasurer.

 b.
 Each Member Club shall appoint a Delegate to serve on the Area Council.
 Such Delegates shall be empowered by their club to vote at Council Meetings.
-It is the responsibility of each Club Delegate to report fully to their Club on Area matters, if the Delegate is unable to attend a meeting, a deputy shall be appointed by the Club.
-The Chairman of the Sussex Area shall have the casting vote.
-Any member of a club is welcome to attend council meetings but will not be eligible to vote.
+It is the responsibility of each Club Delegate to report fully to their Club on Area matters.
+If the Delegate is unable to attend a meeting, a deputy or proxy shall be appointed by the Club to attend with full voting rights.
+For any Council Meeting if it is not possible for a Delegate or their Representative to attend the meeting, the Club may register with the Area Secretary for a postal or email vote.
+This vote must be received by the Area Secretary no later than 48 hours before the meeting.
+The chairman of the meeting (normally the Chairman of the Sussex Area) shall have the casting vote.

 c.
 It is recommended that a Delegate shall not serve for more than three consecutive years.